logo

 Effective Date of Disclosure

-The CRA will respond with an Effective Date of Disclosure (“EDD”) letter.
+In response to the application, the CRA will respond with an Effective Date of Disclosure (“EDD”) letter.
 The EDD is normally the date of the application.
 The EDD is key as from that date any CRA action (e.g. from another CRA department not yet aware of the disclosure) related to the disclosed non-compliance will not invalidate the disclosure, i.e. the non-compliance was voluntarily disclosed by the EDD so the taxpayer is protected from that date.

 VDP Tracks